Shenandoah Telecommunications Company (SHEN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1902 Establishment as a Farmer-Owned Cooperative Marked the beginning of local telephone service in the Shenandoah Valley.
+1902 Established as Farmers' Mutual Telephone System.
+Marked the beginning of local telephone service for rural residents in the Shenandoah Valley.

-2017 Acquisition of NTELOS Holdings Corp.
-Expanded the company's wireless footprint and customer base significantly.
+2017 Acquisition of NTELOS Holdings Corp. for approximately $640 million.
+Significantly expanded the wireless footprint and customer base, increasing the company's scale.

-2021 Sale of Wireless Assets to T-Mobile Refocused the company on its fiber-optic network and broadband services.
+2021 Sale of Wireless Assets to T-Mobile.
+A major strategic pivot, allowing Shentel to monetize its wireless infrastructure and focus capital on fiber-optic and broadband services.

 Shenandoah Telecommunications Company (SHEN) Ownership Structure